francisfuzz/francisfuzz/README.md

 I believe in learning in public, pair programming, and creating brave spaces where teams can thrive.
 I'm committed to building inclusive products and environments where great work happens.

 Disclaimer: the views expressed in this website are my own and do not reflect the views of GitHub.

-Disclaimer: the views expressed in this section are my own and do not reflect the views of GitHub.